seecode4/seeRepo1/capstone/deploy_docker/README.md

 To create a docker build</br>
 docker build -t \<your-dockerhub-username\>/\<imagename\>:\<tag\> .

-The image may be pushed to the [Docker Hub](https://hub.docker.com/) to run in a Docker Container
+The image may be pushed to the [Docker Hub](https://hub.docker.com/) to run in a Docker Container.</br> An example docker container run of the published docker image, seedock4/my-llm-ollama-app:01 with udocker in google colab is in try_llm_ollama_docker_image.ipynb.